vungocthien/powerlevel9k-freeCodeCamp/README.md

 ![iTerm2 Preferences with freeCodeCamp Colors](images/iterm2-preferences-colors-freeCodeCamp.png)

+## Further customisation

 Alternatively you can customise it yourself and then save it by selecting the export option.

 [freeCodeCamp's design style guide](https://design-style-guide.freecodecamp.org/) has more on its brand colors, logo and typography

-For a wide selection of color schemes, check out [iterm2colorschemes.com](https://iterm2colorschemes.com/)
+[iterm2colorschemes.com](https://iterm2colorschemes.com/) is a wide selection of color schemes for iTerm2